-We are thrilled to announce the 2020 recipients of the CSEE Early Career Award: Dr. Diana Rennison and Dr. Denon Start.
+We are thrilled to announce the 2020 recipients of the CSEE Early Career Award: Dr. Diana Rennison and Dr. Kiyoko Gotanda.
 Dr. Rennison is an Assistant Professor at UC San Diego, where she uses methods from the fields of evolution, ecology, and genomics to investigate the evolution and maintenance of biodiversity (https://rennisonlab.com).
-Dr. Start is a Fellow in the Center for Population Biology at UC Davis, where his research currently focuses on how traits shape the responses of individuals, populations, species, and whole communities to environmental differences and shifting species interactions (https://denonstart.wordpress.com).
+Dr. Gotanda is a Visiting Research Fellow at the University of Cambridge whose contributions span ecology, evolution, behaviour, and conservation (http://www.kiyokogotanda.com/).

-In lieu of giving plenary lectures at the annual meeting, Diana and Denon will give online research talks on Friday, June 5th at 4pm EDT:
+In lieu of giving plenary lectures at the annual meeting, Diana and Kiyoko will give online research talks on Friday, June 26th at 4pm EDT, and Friday July 3rd at 4pm EDT:

 Thank-you to the awards committee for their effort and care with this process, and for their attention to CSEE’s commitment to diversity and inclusivity.
 We had an incredible group of applicants for this award.
 While this made our deliberations difficult, it also filled us with excitement for the future of ecology and evolution research in Canada and beyond.